 Step 1.
 Bring up the needle one stitch above the end of the design at Point (1).
 Point 2 is the end of the design.
 Bring down the needle at the end at Point (2)

 Bring up the needle one stitch above the point 1 at point 3

 Bring down the needle at point 1 and then come up one stitch distance from Point 3 (Point 5 in the picture above).
 Continue doing this so that you have a line of stitches which stand apart.
 Ensure that you are making same size stitches.

 Split back stitch (also called Split stitch)

 This is a back stitch which is done in a slightly different manner than the regular one.
-As the name suggest you split the stitch to make this one.
+As the name suggest you split the back stitch to make this one.
 Take two threads on your needle to make this stitch.

 When you go back after making a stitch, the previous stitch is pierced as you bring down the needle.
-This results in a flatter stitch than any other outline stitches like outline stitch, stem stitch as the stitching line does not deviate at all.
-When worked it looks almost like a chain stitch.
+This results in a flatter stitch than any other outline stitches like outline stitch, or stem stitch as the stitching line does not deviate at all.
+When worked fully, it looks almost like a chain stitch.

 Keep the stitches small and even for a good effect.